metal3d/rethinkmodel/doc/basic-usage.rst

 Create models
 --------------

 The basic usage is to create a class with annotations to declare fields to save.
-For example:

 There are 4 automatic fields comming from :code:`Model` class: